realmar/Tamandua/README.md

 Tamandua
 ========

-Tamandua is a framework for logfile analysis and aggregation.
+Tamandua is a framework for logfile analysis and aggregation developed at and for the ISG D-Phys at the ETH Zurich.

+This implies that Tamandua contains domain specific parts and will probably not work out of the box in another environment.
+Although it can be easily adapted to operate in any environment.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->